etherealvisage/cpsc301/docs/final_writeup.md

 Project Evolution
 =================

-While developing Pynx, the most surprising element was just how much interpersonal communication was required to coordinate development efforts, as will be discussed in the subsequent section.
+While developing Pynx, our most surprising discovery was just how much interpersonal communication was required to coordinate development efforts, as will be discussed in the subsequent section.
 This in turn reduced the amount of time team members had to do work reflected directly in the end product, inhibiting our ability to deliver on the full set of features we planned for our first iteration.